amireous/Intract-weboage/README.md

 intract webpage,
-idea by TemplateWire,
+design by TemplateWire,
-thanks to yara internship course for idea.
+thanks to yara internship course for idea of implement this webpage.